airbrake/node-airbrake/Readme.md

 ## Basic usage

-The common use case for this module is to catch all `'uncaughtException'` events on the `process` object and send them to airbrake:
+The common use case for this module is to catch all `'uncaughtException'` events on the `process` object and send them to Airbrake:

 ``` javascript
 var airbrake = require('airbrake').createClient("your api key");